University of Manitoba Retirees Association

 For specific inquiries regarding life insurance coverage, cost, etc. contact the University of Manitoba Staff Benefits Office.

-Under the Supplementary Health Plan administered by Great-West Life Assurance Company the duration of coverage and the premium paid are different for those who retired prior to July 1, 2004 and those who retired on or after July 1, 2004 and the levels of coverage differ for those who were employed full-time from those who were employed part-time.
+Under the Supplementary Health Plan administered by Canada Life Assurance Company the duration of coverage and the premium paid are different for those who retired prior to July 1, 2004 and those who retired on or after July 1, 2004 and the levels of coverage differ for those who were employed full-time from those who were employed part-time.